Facing Putin’s wartime censorship, a Nobel laureate fights to keep truth in Russia alive

 Muratov channeled his newsroom’s agony into defiance.
-“Russia is Bombing Ukraine” ran in huge letters across the front of the next issue of the three-times-a-week newspaper.
+“Russia Is Bombing Ukraine” ran in huge letters across the front of the next issue of the newspaper.
 Stories were printed side by side in Russian and Ukrainian.
 “We do not recognize Ukraine as an enemy or Ukrainian as the language of an enemy,” he said in his video.
 “And we never will.”

 Nearly a month later, that front-page headline is illegal.
 And Muratov is all but the last man standing between Putin and an independent media in Russia.

-The 60-year-old lionheart of Russian journalism has stewarded Novaya Gazete for decades through harrowing moments, including the murder of its own reporters.
+The 60-year-old lionheart of Russian journalism has for decades stewarded Novaya Gazeta through harrowing moments, including the murder of its own reporters.
 Now, as the nation careens toward full-fledged totalitarianism, he faces the possibility of the death of Russian journalism itself.

-In the process, Muratov has encountered a choice that has confronted many Nobel laureates who have stared down despotism before him: whether to cling to the purity of ideals (and shut the paper) or press on within the constraints of a repressive system (and keep it alive).
+In the process, Muratov has confronted a choice that has distressed many Nobel laureates who have stared down despotism: whether to cling to the purity of ideals (and shut the paper) or press on within the constraints of a repressive system (and keep it alive.)

 Muratov has chosen the latter.
-Unlike hundreds of journalists who have fled Russia, he is still in Moscow publishing Novaya Gazeta.
-But the paper must abide by a new Russian censorship law, signed on March 4, that threatens up to 15 years in prison for publishing “fakes” about the Russian military.
+While hundreds of journalists have fled Russia, he is still in Moscow publishing Novaya Gazeta three times a week.
+But the paper must abide by a new censorship law, signed on March 4, that threatens up to 15 years in prison for publishing what Russia calls “fake” news about the country’s military.
 Among other things, the censorship means Russian media can’t call the war a war — only a “special military operation.”

-Novaya Gazeta is technically complying with Russia’s new law but is far from cowed — relying on visual storytelling, firsthand testimony, transparency about omissions and even implied meaning to get out the horror of the war to a Russian readership that can read between the lines.
+Novaya Gazeta is technically complying with Russia’s new law, but is far from cowed — relying on visual storytelling, firsthand testimony, transparency about omissions and implied meaning to convey the horror of the war to a Russian readership that can read between the lines.

 “Listen, I am not going to shoot myself in the foot just to walk away from this information battle,” Muratov said in a telephone interview from Moscow.
 “When the government wants to shut us down, they’ll shut us down.
 But I am not going to go against the will of our journalists and our readers and turn the lights off here on my own.”